In this Leica M6 review, we show why this camera is a perfect mix of quality engineering and great user experience.

 I always found the Leica M6 TTL to be a perfect mix of quality engineering and great user experience.
-The build quality and the mechanics is a joy to work with as like with any other Leica camera , the M6 TTL is solidly built.
+The build quality and mechanics are a joy to work with as with any other Leica camera , the M6 TTL is solidly built.
 There’s merely anything to complain about.
 And then, there’s the minimalist approach.
 The camera layout and the viewfinder is clutter-free, meaning that there’s nothing distracting that comes in between you and your photographs.

 The Leica M6 Classic was my favorite earlier as it came with a light meter built into it.
 The same metering system has been carried forward to the M6 TTL.
 However, it has an additional feature for TTL flash metering, and the exposure indicator is improved as well.
 What’s also new in the M6 TTL is the availability of a 0.58x viewfinder option, along with a bigger & intuitive shutter speed dial.

-Who is the Leica M6 TTL meant for?
+Who is the Leica M6 meant for?

 The Leica M6 TTL fits very well in the hands and has the perfect size for you to carry around.
 It is definitely not visibly loud, and even the shutter sound is satisfyingly quiet.
 The absence of a mirror is what makes the camera a bit quieter than the contemporary SLRs.
 However, don’t expect ninja-level stealth with this camera as it does not have a small footprint as far as size is concerned.
-If you are mostly into street photography, you’ll instantly fall in love with its rangefinder camera design.
+If you are primarily into street photography, you’ll instantly fall in love with its rangefinder camera design.

 Consider getting yourself this camera if you have the budget , and want a clutter-free experience.
 Then there’s the reliability and satisfaction of working with a Leica.